okorach/sonar-tools/migration/README.md

   - Per project:
     - Issues coming from instantiated rules (e.g. custom secrets)
     - Hotspots which have been reviewed as SAFE or FIXED
-- sonar-migration has its own user agent to be recongnized in SonarQune access.log
+- sonar-migration has its own user agent to be recognized in SonarQube access.log
 - Added check whether the running version is the last released
 - Fixed crash when accessing a portfolio with not enough permissions
 - `sonar-migration` now has its own doc pages (readme and what's new)